TomDDG/ZXPicoIF2ROM/README.md

+** I've discontinued this project replacing it with [ZX PicoZXCx]https://github.com/TomDDG/ZXPicoZXCx **

 # ZXPicoIF2ROM
 IF2 ROM Cartridge Replacement using a Raspberry Pico.
 Makes use of the PIO state machine of the Raspberry Pico which removes the need to overclock the PICO.